-Sure it’s supposed to be a happy season, but many of our pets don’t feel it during the holidays.
+Sure, it’s supposed to be a happy season, but holiday traditions put many of our pets at risk.

 3. Car engines and wheel wells

-Sure, you know where your pets are at all times, but not everyone is as conscientious.
-Cats and other animals (squirrels, rodents) sometimes crawl into vehicles’ wheel wells and engines to stay warm (they may also chew belts and cords, so make sure you occasionally lift your hood and check the engine too).
-Before you start your vehicle, speak loudly, slam the car door and make other noise.
-Remind your holiday guests of this concern before they leave your house, too.
+Cats, squirrels and rodents sometimes crawl into vehicles’ wheel wells and engines to stay warm in winter.
+(They may also chew belts and cords, so occasionally lift the hood and check the engine.)
+Before you start your vehicle, speak loudly, slam the car door and make some noise to clear out any interlopers.

 4. People food

 Most pet owners know that chocolate can be lethal for pets.
 But so are many other of our favorite foods, including yeast bread dough, coffee, macadamia nuts, grapes and alcohol.

 Keep a close eye on pets during the holiday feasting season and guard against overlooked poisons.
 The American Society for the Prevention of Cruelty to Animals publishes a list of common human treats that may prove deadly for pets.
 A few — like table scraps, gravy, turkey and turkey skin — may surprise you.

 Tinsel is tempting.
 Poinsettias, ornaments, candles, potpourri (even liquid), tinsel, Christmas trees and tree-water chemical additives are a few more holiday decorations that endanger pets.